Senior Apartments & Retirement Living in Eugene, Oregon

-Willamette Oaks, located in Eugene, Oregon is a senior apartment and retirement community providing the finest care and community in the Eugene area.
-Come home to a welcoming retirement living community, a riverfront setting, and a Eugene, Oregon location convenient to everything.
+Willamette Oaks, located in Eugene, Oregon is a senior apartment and retirement community providing outstanding care and our signature LifeMinded approach to engaged retirement living.
+Come home to a welcoming community, a riverfront setting, and a Eugene location convenient to everything.

 No matter where you choose to live, this information can help you make an informed decision.